RubberToe-06/Wingman/README.md

 ## Contact Us

 We love connecting with the robotics community!
 If you have any questions, suggestions, or just want to chat about robotics, feel free to reach out to us.
-You can contact RubberToe-06, the author of this README, at [drew.marino01@gmail.com](mailto:drew.marino01@gmail.com).
+You can contact me at [drew.marino01@gmail.com](mailto:drew.marino01@gmail.com).